zendesk/basecrm-ruby/README.md

 New and shiny client for the Base CRM API

+Please note [the upcoming changes to the deal representation in the API](http://dev.futuresimple.com/api/news) and the required actions to be taken till November 10th.

 ## Installation

 The gem available via Rubygems.
 To install it, use the following command: